Dev-eloper1014/PRODIGY_WD_01/README.md

 This repository contains the source code for a landing page of a food ordering website.
 The landing page is designed to attract users and provide an engaging introduction to the services offered.
 The project is built using HTML, CSS, and JavaScript.

 Features
-Responsive Design: The landing page is fully responsive and adapts to various screen sizes and devices.
+Responsive Design: The landing page is responsive .
 Interactive Elements: Includes interactive elements such as hover effects and dropdowns.
 Modern UI/UX: Designed with a modern look and feel to attract users and provide an intuitive experience.
 Technologies Used